Azure-Samples/communication-services-virtual-visits-js/docs/microsoft-bookings.md

 ![bookings-book-reminder-teams.png](../docs/images/bookings/bookings-book-reminder-teams.png)

 You have successfully integrated the Virtual Appointment Sample and Microsoft Bookings!
-You are now ready to join appointments through Teams as a professional, and through Azure Communication Services as an end-user.
+With Microsoft Bookings, end-users are able to schedule appointments, receive email reminders, and join appointments through Azure Communcation Services directly from the email reminders.
+Professionals also receive email reminders, and they can join appointments through Microsoft Teams.